mjmillerlab/Biol4983/README.md

 To be successful in this class, all work must be yours and yours alone.
 You may not receive outside help.
 During reading quizzes you will never be permitted to use your notes, textbooks, calculators, or any other study aids.
 Should you see someone else engaging in this behavior, I encourage you to report it to myself or directly to the Office of Academic Integrity Programs.
 That student is devaluing not only their degree, but yours, too.
 Note that it is my professional obligation to report academic misconduct, which I will not hesitate to do.
 Sanctions for academic misconduct can include expulsion from the University and an “F” in this course.

 #### Religious Observance
-It is the policy of the University to excuse the absences of students that result from religious observances and to reschedule examinations and additional required classwork that may fall on religious holidays, without penalty. (_I don’t believe that any religious holidays fall during our scheduled meeting period, but if your’s does, please contact me immediately._)
+It is the policy of the University to excuse the absences of students that result from religious observances and to reschedule examinations and additional required classwork that may fall on religious holidays, without penalty. (/I don’t believe that any religious holidays fall during our scheduled meeting period, but if your’s does, please contact me immediately./)

 #### Reasonable Accommodation Policy
 Students requiring academic accommodation should contact the Disability Resource Center for assistance at (405) 325-3852 or TDD: (405) 325-4173.
 For more information please see the Disability Resource Center website http://www.ou.edu/drc/home.html.
 Any student in this course who has a disability that may prevent him or her from fully demonstrating his or her abilities should contact me personally as soon as possible so we can discuss accommodations necessary to ensure full participation and facilitate your educational opportunities.

 #### Title IX Resources and Reporting Requirement
 For any concerns regarding gender-based discrimination, sexual harassment, sexual assault, dating / domestic violence, or stalking, the University offers a variety of resources.
 To learn more or to report an incident, please contact the Sexual Misconduct Office at 405/325-2215 (8 to 5, M-F) or smo@ou.edu.
 Incidents can also be reported confidentially to OU Advocates at 405/615-0013 (phones are answered 24 hours a day, 7 days a week).
-Also, please be advised that a professor_GA_TA is required to report instances of sexual harassment, sexual assault, or discrimination to the Sexual Misconduct Office.
+Also, please be advised that a professor/GA/TA is required to report instances of sexual harassment, sexual assault, or discrimination to the Sexual Misconduct Office.
 Inquiries regarding non-discrimination policies may be directed to: Bobby J. Mason, University Equal Opportunity Officer and Title IX Coordinator at 405/325-3546 or bjm@ou.edu.
 For more information, visit http://www.ou.edu/eoo.html.

 #### Adjustments for Pregnancy/Childbirth Related Issues
 Should you need modifications or adjustments to your course requirements because of documented pregnancy-related or childbirth-related issues, please contact your professor or the Disability Resource Center at 405/325-3852 as soon as possible.
 Also, see http://www.ou.edu/eoo/faqs/pregnancy-faqs.html for answers to commonly asked questions.